Center For Statistics And The Social Sciences

 Developing An Individual Concentration

-A PhD student interested in developing and completing an Individual Concentration should meet with the chair of the CSSS Graduate Committee as a first step in developing an individual program.
+A PhD student interested in developing and completing an Individual Concentration should meet with the Associate Director as a first step in developing an individual program.
 This meeting should take place as early in the program as possible.

 Following the meeting, the student will develop a one to two page Individual Concentration plan that includes:

 - The student’s PhD program, advisor, and progress in the program

 - The student’s research focus and goals for completing the Concentration

 - The student’s quantitative and social science background, including grades in preparatory quantitative courses, and grades in any courses already taken in the Concentration